Mohammed Abdu

-Mohammed Abdu (محمد عبده; born June 12, 1949) is a Saudi singer who is renowned across the Middle East and Arab world.
-He has been described as "Artist of the Arabs."
+Mohammed Abdu (محمد عبده; born June 12, 1949) is a Saudi singer.
+He has been described as the "Artist of the Arabs".

 Early years

 Mohammed Abdu was born on June 12, 1949 in Al Shuqaiq, Jazan.
 His father, Abdu Othman Al-A'asiri, was a poor fisherman in Tihamah who had six children with his wife, Salma Nasr-Allah.
 At the time, Saudi Arabia at the time was in the midst of a smallpox epidemic, and almost all of their children died, including a three-year-old son named Mohammed.
 The couple vowed to name their next child in memory of him.
-The family then moved to Jeddah where their new son, Mohammed Abdu, was born.
+The family then moved to Jeddah.
 His father left his job as a fisherman and became a bricklayer.
-In 1953, Abdu Othman Al-A'asiri left the family after he fell ill, passing away before Mohammed took his first steps.
+In 1953, Abdu Othman Al-A'asiri left the family after he fell ill, dying before Mohammed took his first steps.

 As a three-year-old orphan, Mohammed went with his mother and siblings to an orphanage house called Ribat Abu-Zinadah, a local Yemenite hostel for orphaned families.
 With the financial aid of the soon-to-be crown prince Faisal, the children were accepted.
 Mohammed Abdu commented on the home, saying "I learned how to live and depend on myself."
 After his graduation from sixth-grade, he started taking multiple menial jobs until he joined a vocational institute to make a living for himself and his family.
 He eventually moved back with his family and bought a new house with the little money he was given as a graduation gift.

 In 1989, his mother died, and Mohammed stopped singing altogether.
 It was "one of the saddest moments in my entire life," as he described.
 She was the love of his life and the person Abdu sang for.
 Abdu was so saddened by her death that he decided not to release any more albums from 1989 until 1997.

 Finally, in 1997, he sang at a National Day celebration to an audience amazed at how mature his voice had become; his voice was marvelous and more tact.
 That year, he went to London to sing at three concerts with Warda Al-Jazairia and released five albums in the following three months.

 The next year saw his official comeback when he sang at the Abha Music Festival in 1998, releasing another three albums concurrently.
 Follow-up concerts in Qatar, Dubai, and Cairo were the much-needed efforts to put him back on the Arab musical map.